sravi999/mlOps-challanges/3 Terraform/Readme.md

 ![Terraform fmt](screenshots/image-2.png)

-- Execute the following terraform plan command it will display the what are the resources are provision and destory
+- Execute the following Terraform plan command; it will display the resources that will be provisioned or destroyed

 ```bash
 terraform plan
 ```

-- Execute the following command to provision real infrastructure
+- Execute the following command to provision actual infrastructure

 ```bash
 terraform apply